Compare Popular Online Preschool Programs

 Step 4: Obtain state licensing

 As with all other teachers, preschool teachers must complete necessary testing in order to receive licensure.
-Most states in the US use the PRAXIS tests in order to verify each teacher has the knowledge to teach their chosen age-group.
+Most states in the US use the PRAXIS tests to verify each teacher has the knowledge to teach their chosen age-group.
 Preschool teachers will have to take the PRAXIS I, which covers core skills in reading, writing, and mathematics.
 Preschool teachers will also likely have to take a PRAXIS II exam, which covers pedagogy and knowledge for their specific age group.

 Once you’ve completed the exams with passing scores (you will have the opportunity to try again if you fail to pass the first time), you’ll need to complete fingerprinting and a background check.
 Some states may require more than this, such as your full transcripts, that you already have a position ready for you to start teaching, a recommendation from your student teaching, etc. Make sure you check while you are still in school so that you know what is required by your state.